-CD-ROM Update (Passed by SEC 9July98)
+March 17, 2013

-IEEE 802 is authorized to make 500 CD-ROM copies with *.pdf image of all current 802 standards once each calendar year.
-The CD-ROM license will limit use to a single user, non-transferable, access.
+John D’Ambrosia (Dell)

-IEEE 802 may distribute the CD-ROMS to bonafide registered 802 Working Group Voting Members (these are the active 802 participants per the IEEE 802 rules).
-No person shall receive more than one copy of each CD ROM edition regardless of attendance or participation.
+Kathyrn Bennett (IEEE-SA)

-IEEE Standards Office may sell additional copies of the CD-ROM to other 802 meeting attendees at a discount of ??% on the established retail price.
+802 Electronic Media Production Agreement (Proposed changes as of March 17, 2013)

-Administrative and production details will be handled in a later agreement.
+IEEE 802 is authorized to make 500 electronic media copies, using *.pdf images of all current 802 standards approved and published up to September 30 of the current calendar year, 802 standards that have been superceded, and 802 standards that have been withdrawn, once each calendar year.
+The electronic media license will limit use to a single user, non-transferable, access.

-IEEE 802 will continue to make drafts available to the IEEE Standards Office in pdf format to support the Standards Office sale of current drafts.
-Will move drafts to the IEEE Server when PC access problems are resolved.
+IEEE 802 may distribute the electronic media to bonafide, registered, 802 Working Group Voting Members (these are the active 802 participants per the IEEE 802 rules).
+No person shall receive more than one copy of each electronic media edition regardless of attendance or participation.

-Books will be distributed to those participants of the working Group and major contributors listed in front matter of the standard who directly contributed to that standard or supplement.
+Administrative and production details will be handled within the IEEE 802 Electronic Licensing Agreement.
+The 802 Electronic Licensing agreement is to be updated by the 802 Recording Secretary and reviewed by IEEE-SA Licensing annually.

-This policy will be reviewed by both parties each year to ensure its appropriateness and to make any adjustments in the product development process and business arrangements that might be necessary.
+The 802 Electronic Media Production Agreement will be reviewed by both parties on an as needed basis to ensure its appropriateness and to make any adjustments in the product development process and business arrangements that might be necessary.